Immigration Lawyer Specializing in Immigration Waivers and Fiance & Marriage Visas

 Recently from the Immigration Blog

-Our office received approval of the I-601 Application of Waiver of Grounds of Inadmissibility for an Austrian client who was subject to a life-time bar from being admitted to the United States for conviction of a crime involving moral turpitude under INA Section 212(a)(2)(A)(i)(I).
-He was previously convicted of gross careless impairment of interests of creditors and […]
+Our office received approval of the I-601 Application of Waiver of Grounds of Inadmissibility for a citizen of the United Kingdom who was subject to a life-time bar from being admitted to the United States for conviction of a crime involving moral turpitude under INA Section 212(a)(2)(A)(i)(I).
+Our client was previously convicted on five counts of […]

 Our office received approval of the I-601A Provisional Waiver for a Guatemalan applicant married to a U.S. citizen wife.
 The clients contacted my office after their previous attorney erroneously filed for an adjustment status on behalf of the couple (a process which the applicant clearly did not qualify for).
 I corrected the error by filing […]